hashicorp/terraform-provider-azuread/docs/resources/group.md

 When authenticated with a user principal, this resource requires one of the following directory roles: `Groups Administrator`, `User Administrator` or `Global Administrator`

-The `allow_external_senders`, `auto_subscribe_new_members`, `hide_from_address_lists` and `hide_from_outlook_clients` properties can only be configured when authenticating as a user and cannot be configured when authenticating as a service principal.
+The `external_senders_allowed`, `auto_subscribe_new_members`, `hide_from_address_lists` and `hide_from_outlook_clients` properties can only be configured when authenticating as a user and cannot be configured when authenticating as a service principal.
 Additionally, the user being used for authentication must be a Member of the tenant where the group is being managed and _not_ a Guest.
 This is a known API issue; please see the [Microsoft Graph Known Issues](https://docs.microsoft.com/en-us/graph/known-issues#groups) official documentation.

 ## Example Usage